How to Watch UK TV in Spain

 The main UK Satellite TV pay provider, Sky TV, also operates from the satellites at 28.2 to 28.5 degrees east.
 These channels are broadcast with encryption, and can only be viewed by the use of a Sky subscription card.
 The amount of channels that are “unblocked” will depend on the subscription charge you pay.

 Sky TV and Sky Digiboxes allow you to receive and watch non-subscription and subscription UK TV channels.
 No subscription is required for the main UK TV channels, including BBC ITV Channel Four and Channel Five.
-But for pay tv channels like Sky One, Sky Atlantic, Dave, Discovery, National Geographic, Sky Sport, Sky Movies, then a Sky viewing card and a Sky subscription is required.
+But for pay tv channels like Sky One, Sky Atlantic, Discovery, National Geographic, Sky Sport, Sky Movies, then a Sky viewing card and a Sky subscription is required.

 UK Internet TV in Spain / UK IPTV in Spain